dlapps/dlabs-sfx-sitemap/README.md

     ->build();
 ```

-The builder will automatically validate a new resource that is added to the Sitemap, and ensure that it is strictly valid.
+The builder will automatically validate a new resource that is added to the Sitemap, and ensure that:

+* All fields have been provided.
+* The priority is a float between 0 and 1.
+* The change frequency is a valid value.
+* An absolute URL has been provided for the location.

 The builder also exposes a `->withRelativeLocation($location)` method, which can be used alongside the `location_prefix` configuration parameter in order to generate absolute routes, from relative URLs.
+This feature is present in order to assist with possibly mismatching hostnames when proxying through an improperly configured load balancer.

 Given a scenarion in which the `location_prefix` parameter is set to `https://example.com` calling `->withRelativeLocation('/article/test')` will generate the absolute URL `https://example.com//article/test`.

 The `DL\SitemapBundle\Enum\ChangeFrequencyEnum` class can be used in order to define a strict change frequency.
 Possible values are: